Peruvian Immigrant Removes Residency Conditions On Green Card Without Husband

-About ten days before the expiration date, Georgina decided to explore if she had any options to remain in the United States.
+About ten days before the expiration date, Georgina decided to explore if she had any options to win a green card and remain in the United States.

 A neighbor, whom we had assisted about five years before, told her sister to call us and find out if we could help Georgina and her son.